kedacore/keda-docs/content/docs/2.0/concepts/scaling-deployments.md

         averageUtilization: 50 # Optional
     behavior:
 ```
+advanced:
   horizontalPodAutoscalerConfig:
     resourceMetrics:
       Name: This is the name of the resource to be targeted as a metric (cpu, memory etc)
       Target:
         type: type represents whether the metric type is utilization, value, or averagevalue.
         value: value is the target value of the metric (as a quantity).
         averageValue: averageValue is the target value of the average of the metric across all relevant pods (quantity)
         averageUtilization: averageUtilization is the target value of the average of the resource metric across all
                           relevant pods, represented as a percentage of the requested value of the resource for the
                           pods.
 Currently only valid for Resource metric source type.
     behavior:

 ## Long-running executions